seasketch/geoprocessing/packages/wiki-docs/Concepts.md

 * `measurementType` - quantitative | categorical
 * `band` - band number to import from source dataset
 * `noDataValue` - value that if assigned to a raster cell, should not be counted as data.
-* `filterDatasource` - id of a datasource to intersect with the input datasource on import.
-Currently only supported for rasters.
-This is useful for example if you have a dataset that extends beyond the planning area and you want to filter it to the planning area on import so that keyStats as well as any geoprocessing functions will be based on the filtered set.

 External: